juadiegaitan/waldronlab.github.io/_posts/2016-08-31-google-cloud.md

 Your first step would be to log in to <a href="https://console.cloud.google.com" target="_blank">Google Cloud Platform</a>
 with your Google account (create one if you don't already have one).

+**Note:** Make sure that you have the Compute Engine API enabled!
+You can do that by clicking on your `Dashboard` and selecting `Customize` and clicking the slider for the `Compute Engine`.
+(It may take a few minutes to be enabled)

 Once logged in, you will want to click on the `Activate Google Cloud Shell` icon on the top right of the page (which looks the icon)